victor-renan/victor-renan/README.md

 - CLI tools with Golang and Urfave, also robust backends with Gin.
 - Container orchestration with Docker.
 - Amazon Web Services EC2 management for the deployment of applications.
-- GitHub CI/CD (Continuos Integration / Continuous Delivering).
+- GitHub CI/CD (Continuous Integration / Continuous Delivery).
-- Design patterns and refatoration.
+- Design patterns and code refatoring.
 - Security practices.